Helsinki-NLP/mammoth/README.md

 python hf2mammoth.py /path/to/local/bart/model ./save/path/converted_model --src-lang en --tgt-lang es
 ```

-Note:
+**Important Notes:**
-- "converted_model" in the conversion command will be the prefix of the converted model (components) name and will not impact the inference later.
+- The "converted_model" parameter serves as the prefix for converted model component names and does not affect inference.
-- BART architecture is originally used in many tasks, but the current setup has been only tuned for and tested on translation (HF model head: BartForConditionalGeneration).
-Different model heads can have different weights hence might lead to unexpected results.
+- While BART architecture supports many tasks, this setup has been tuned and tested specifically for translation tasks (using BartForConditionalGeneration).
+Different model heads may have varying weights and could produce unexpected results.
-- The HF BART model used in debugging is [vgaraujov/bart-base-translation-en-es](https://huggingface.co/vgaraujov/bart-base-translation-en-es).
+- The HF BART model used for debugging is [vgaraujov/bart-base-translation-en-es](https://huggingface.co/vgaraujov/bart-base-translation-en-es).

 #### What the Converter Does